 Setting an Intention for Your Self-Inquiry

-Set an intention for your self-inquiry to focus your self-inquiry and draw upon the support of your true self.
-Your intention is the inner call of your self-inquiry that you will await a response to.
-Make it positive and sacred.
+Set an intention for your self-inquiry to focus your it and draw upon the support of your True Self.
+Your intention is the inner call of your self-inquiry that you will direct towards your True Self and await a response to.
+Make it positive and hold it as a sacred commitment.

 Here are a few examples of intentions, prefaced with an affirmation of openness:

-• I open to my true life purpose.
+• I open to my true life purpose and direction.

 • I open to what is most important to me at this time.